reiner/massively/content/post/post.1.md

 each team will allow for creativity and the development of new solutions and ideas.
 <br>

-## Free participation & familiy-friendly setting
+## Free participation & family-friendly setting

 **Participation in the hackathon is free**.
 In freely-chosen teams, participants will work on visualisations and analyses among other things.
 Rooms will be available for this purpose as of Saturday 25 August.
 Refreshments and a high-performance wifi connection will be available around the clock.